project-koku/koku/docs/source/testing.rst

 3. Run the server with service-ports: :code:`docker-compose run —service-ports koku-server`
 4. set a breakpoint using :code:`import pdb; pdb.set_trace()`

-Breakpoints should now be stopped at, in this terminal window.

 PDB in IQE container
 --------------------